jjjjohnson/RoboND-DeepLearning-Project/writeup.md

 -   Hyper-parameters

 Hyper-parameters are determined by trial and error.
 The guide line to choose them is keep the batch_size as big as possible and stops training(set num_epoch) when the val_loss does not improve.
+If decrease the batch_size, the training process would be mush slower.
+The same effecets on learning rate, since each layer has normalization, the DNN can accept a higher learning rate.
+Number of epoches are determined by the validation loss stops decreasing

 ```
 	learning_rate = 0.05